-For the remaining insurance technical assets, the valuation method applied in the Solvency II EBS does not differ from IFRS
+For the remaining insurance technical assets, the valuation method applied in the Solvency II EBS does not differ from IFRS.

-For further details on IFRS valuation methods and balances applied to insurance technical assets, please refer to the following notes in the 2021 Financial Statements: Note 2 - Accounting principles, Note 14 - Funds withheld and accrued interest, Note 17 - Net technical reserves, Note 19 - Assumed reinsurance accounts receivable, Note 20 - Accounts receivables from ceded reinsurance and Note 21 - Deferred expenses.
+For further details on IFRS valuation methods and balances applied to insurance technical assets, please refer to the following notes in the 2022 Financial Statements: Note 2 - Accounting principles, Note 13 - Net technical reserves, Note 15 - Assumed reinsurance accounts receivable, Note 16 - Accounts receivables from ceded reinsurance and Note 17 - Deferred expenses (DAC).